ThySeth/WastefulDB/README.md

 ___

-## .collect()
+## .collect({id?, element?})
 #### Reads, parses, then pushes information from each JSON file into one collection.
-Most useful for filtering through entries.
+Provide an id and/or element to further filter through each file.
 ```js
 let data = db.collect();
 data.forEach(info => {